Djones4822/pictrs-sled-reader/README.md

  - execute the script from the top level of the repo
      -  cargo run

- Files will be put into the ./text_dumps
+ Files will be put into the ./text_dumps folder inside this project